ascholerChemeketa/cs160Reader/_sources/Binary/Bytes.rst

 Bytes
 ============================

 One bit of information is so little that usually computer memory is organized into groups of eight bits.
-Each eight bit group is called a byte.
+Each eight-bit group is called a byte.
 Because it has 8 bits, it can store :math:`2^8` or 256 different values.
-This make is appropriate for storing things like a single character of text - with 256 different values we can assign a different 8-bit pattern to each letter, digit, punctuation mark, etc...
+This make it appropriate for storing things like a single character of text - with 256 different values we can assign a different 8-bit pattern to each letter, digit, punctuation mark, etc...

 When more than eight bits are required for some data, several bytes are used.
 For example, typically: